Seteeri/Particle/README.md

 * To complete user tasks, efficiently and effectively ("getting $hit done")
   * In terms of programatic solutions, priority is on lowering human development and response time through adaptability/flexibility over raw performance
   * C exists where it is needed
-* To optimize the planning and direction; collection; processing and exploitation; analysis and production; and dissemination of fused multi-domain information in a time-sensitive environment
+* To optimize the planning and direction; collection; processing and exploitation; analysis and production; and dissemination of fused multi-domain information in a time-sensitive environment (author's professional requirements ;))

 # Inspirations

-* Transformers: Beast Wars, Digimon, Reboot, Tron - bridging the divide
+* Transformers: Beast Wars, Digimon, Reboot, Tron - bridging the divide between the digital world and reality, users and programs
 * Evernote by Stepan Pachikov
   * To remember everything, an extension of the human brain
 * Oberon OS by Niklaus Wirth at ETH Zürich